 Vegetation

 Aboveground biomass per unit area was significantly positively related to the length of time since the most recent wildfire and to community size (Table 2).
 Grass sedge communities adjacent to drying lakes had significantly lower biomass per unit area compared to similar communities near stable lakes.
 The same trend was apparent in the deciduous shrub community, but was marginally non-significant (p = 0.07; Table 2).
-Lake shrinking was not significantly associated with aboveground biomass in the upland forest community.
-Community area was the best single predictor of biomass in all communities, with R2 values ranging from 0.31 to 0.53.
+Community area was the best single predictor of AGB per unit area in all communities, with R2 values ranging from 0.31 to 0.53).
 Area was negatively associated with biomass per unit area in grass/sedge and shrub communities, but was positively correlated with biomass in the forest.
-Functional divergence (Rao's quadratic entropy) was significantly positively correlated with aboveground biomass in grass/sedge and shrub communities, but not in the upland forest.
+Lake shrinking was not significantly associated with aboveground biomass per unit area in the upland forest community.
+Functional divergence (Rao's quadratic entropy) was significantly positively correlated with aboveground biomass per unit area in grass/sedge and shrub communities, but not in the upland forest.
 Functional composition, as measured by the first principal component score from a PCA of community-weighted mean (CWM) functional trait values, was not significantly associated with biomass in any plant community.

-The first axis of the CWM PCA was strongly positively associated with plant height, woodiness, drought tolerance, and the capacity to re-sprout following disturbance (Fig. 5).
+The first axis of the CWM PCA was strongly positively associated with plant height, woodiness, drought tolerance, and the capacity to re-sprout following disturbance.
+(Fig. 5).
 However, the first principal component from a PCA of idiosyncratic plant species presence/absence was significantly correlated with aboveground biomass in shrub and upland forest communities (Id.
 Spp variable; Table 2).
-2).
 The species whose presence/absence were included in the PCA were identified as one of the top five predictors of above-ground biomass in a random forest model, based on variable importance values.
 Id.
 Spp scores were positively correlated with the distribution of most idiosyncratic species.
 However, only four species had correlation coefficients > 0.5 (Figure 6).

 Soils